Aspiring Conservation Entomologist & Landscape Geneticist

-Insects are also more easily captured, handled, and manipulated relative to charismatic fauna that have traditionally captured public interest.
-With these ideas in mind, I aim to utilize insects along with cutting-edge functional genomic and transcriptomic techniques to answer questions pertinent to basic and theoretical ecology, conservation biology, neurophysiology, cellular stress and its scaling affect on organisms and populations as a whole, and describing these phenomena in natural systems (i.e. landscape transcriptomics).
+Comprising up to 80% of species on Earth, insects pervade nearly every terrestrial ecosystem.
+Insects, and other arthropods, often display tight functional relationships between themselves and the vegetative species they often consume.
+In addition, insects are more easily captured, handled, and manipulated relative to charismatic fauna that have been traditionally studied.
+With these ideas in mind, I aim to utilize insects along with cutting-edge genomic techniques in answering questions pertinent to basic and theoretical ecology, conservation biology, and landscape genetics.

 Please enjoy your stay at my site and thanks for visiting!